ahiggins93/portfolio/README.md

 B.S., Business Administration | Montclair State University (_May 2016_)

  ## Projects
-- Inventory Managment Tracker
+- Inventory Management Tracker
 - Sell Sheets
-- SQL
+  These are the sell sheets that I have created while using metrics and customer insights to execute the sell sheet
-- Python
+- SQL & Python
-- HTML/CSS
+  SQL and Python Passion Project
+- HTML, CSS, and Javascript